University Dance Company Turns Up the Volume at Murphy Hall

 “The students and choreographers are thrilled to be working in-person again and are excited to present our newest dances,” said James Moreno, Associate Professor of Dance and UDC Fall Concert Producer.

 Performance times are Nov.
 11 and 12 at 7:30pm and Nov.
 13 at 2:30pm in the Crafton-Preyer Theatre at Murphy Hall.
-Tickets can be reserved on the UDC web page, by calling 785-864-3982, or in person Monday-Friday noon-5pm at the Box Office in Murphy Hall.
-Additionally, the Nov.
-11 and 13 performances will be livestreamed; online tickets required and are available on the dance performance streaming page
+Tickets can be reserved at Fall Dance Concert, by calling 785-864-3982, or in person Monday-Friday noon-5pm at the Box Office in Murphy Hall.

 The Concert’s finale is choreographed by Kristopher Estes-Brown, an award-winning creator who was in residency at the University of Kansas earlier this fall.
 He’s debuting his modern/contemporary work Shade of a Shadow, which was inspired by a line in the Mary Elizabeth Coleridge poem The Other Side Of A Mirror and set to cinematic music he composed specifically for this production.